+Like most married couples at that time, our mind was on having a baby right away.
+We didn’t realize how special these times were for us, and kept anticipating what the next step would be along the road of married life.
 Having a baby became an intensely emotional thing for me.
-I had two miscarriages, the second which landed me in the hospital.
-The police had to come to take me to the hospital because I was so weakened.
+I had two miscarriages, the second landing me in the hospital.
+The police had to come to take me to the hospital because I was so weak.
 It was a little boy, they told me, and I cried that night in the darkness of the hospital room.
-The woman who was across the room from me called out comforting words from her bed in hopes of being helpful.
-She was!
+The woman across the room from me called out comforting words from her bed in hopes of being helpful.
+She was.

 My gynecologist reassured me that I would indeed conceive, and told me that I had a tipped uterus.
 I was given a drug to hold the fertilized egg and bingo!
 I was pregnant right away again.
 We couldn’t even calculate the due date because I never resumed menstruating, but we finally felt sure that this time we would have a healthy little baby to love and cherish.

 On November 22, 1963, two months to the day before our first child was born, I was standing in the living room ironing my husband’s shirts while watching television.
 The screen suddenly was filled with the news that President Kennedy had been shot in Texas.
 Life changed from that point on for all of us in America.
-As I stood in stunned silence watching the news unfold over the following days, I saw images of Jackie Kennedy, her daughter, Caroline and her small son, John, standing by the roadside as the fallen president’s casket passed by.
+As I stood in stunned silence watching the news unfold over the following days, I saw images of Jackie Kennedy, her daughter Caroline, and her small son John, standing by the roadside as the fallen president’s casket passed by.
 I felt like I knew Jackie personally, as we had both experienced miscarriages and heartaches in our lost pregnancies.
 She gave me hope that I too would be a mother one day, just as her husband gave us hope that we, as a country, could overcome our adversities and become greater still.

-We both worked very well as parents and though Daddy was the breadwinner, he still helped out with the diaper changing and laundry and cleaning.
+We both worked very well as parents and though Don was the breadwinner, he still helped out with the diaper changing and laundry and cleaning.
 He did all the nice things to make me feel special and treasured.
 I was a success in breastfeeding my child and this gave me much confidence as a mother, along with the admiration and approval of my mother and mother-in-law.
-I loved taking A out for walks in his new carriage and loved the role of mother and wife.
+I loved taking my son out for walks in his new carriage and loved the role of mother and wife.

 I’ve ironed his Rescue Squad uniform and hung it on the door for this special day.
 Today is the Memorial Day Parade in town and the parade route is going right by our apartment.

 He stands in front of the mirror after he puts it on.
 He looks handsome.
-Once he set the hat on his head I give him a hug and a kiss goodbye.
+Once he set the hat on his head, I give him a hug and a kiss goodbye.
 He looks really sharp as he walks out the door to join the other men in the squad.

 When the parade time arrives, I pick up our 4-month-old son and we walk outside to the curb in front of our apartment to watch Daddy go by.
-The band goes by playing patriotic music and then comes the Rescue Squad Truck with all the members of the squad walking proudly behind it.
+The band goes by playing patriotic music, and then comes the Rescue Squad Truck with all the members of the squad walking proudly behind it.
 The baby laughs and jumps in my arms, responding to the music.
 I wave to his daddy and point him out to our son.
-“See Daddy!”
+See Daddy!
 I am happy!
 I am proud.
 I’m full of love.